 Welcome to the UCLA Panhellenic Council Website!
 We hope that it can be a valuable resource for you to learn more about the amazing Panhellenic community at the University of California, Los Angeles.

-My name is Chelsea Revel and I am serving as the 2013 Panhellenic Council President.
-I work with a fantastic Panhellenic Executive Council of 13 women, along with thirteen delegates.
+My name is Helene Cook and I am serving as the 2014 Panhellenic Council President.
+I work with a fantastic Panhellenic Executive Council of 13 women, along with 14 chapter delegates.
 We help to plan events such as community service projects, new member educational forums, and scholarship achievement ceremonies.
 We also collaborate with organizations such as Greeks Advocating Mature Management of Alcohol (GAMMA), the other five UCLA Greek councils, on-campus organizations, and the university.

 Each and every member takes an active role in the community and campus life, whether it is student government, community service, cheerleading, athletics, internships, or writing for the school newspaper.
 Wherever you go, you are sure to find sorority women involved.
 Whether you're interested in getting into an organization, or starting a new one of your own, you'll find sisters there to help.